Cornell University College of Agriculture & Life Sciences Extension and Outreach Program

 offer as part of an online

 Begins October, 2018

-Enrollment begins in August for “Permaculture Design: Fundamentals of Ecological Design.”
+Enrollment is open for “Permaculture Design: Fundamentals of Ecological Design.”
 Cultivate your ecological literacy by looking at complex symbiotic relationships in both natural and constructed systems.
 Explore and apply systems thinking to your own garden, farm, or backyard.

 This course is one of three in a series offered in permaculture design leading to a Permaculture Design Certificate.
 (Read more about Permaculture Design: Ecosystem Mimicry and Permaculture Design: Design Practicum.)

 To sign up or read more visit: http://hort.cals.cornell.edu/extension-outreach/distance-learning